-You can find my more detailed Mam Tor walking route map on AllTrails
+You can find my more detailed Mam Tor walking route map, with downloadable GPX file, on AllTrails.

 More routes and walking ideas similar Mam Tor will be at the end.
 Or you could read here about all my favourites in the Peak District.

 Starting the walk from Mam Nick Car park, you should see a very obvious route up the Tor.
 If in doubt, follow everyone else.

 If starting from the lay-by on the road (where we started), there is a gate in the opposite wall.
 Go through it and make your way up.
 We followed the main grassy trail, to reach the gate on the other side, which led us to the stone steps and main path up.

 The view back to the ridge on the other side is pretty cool.
 I made a mental note to come back and walk that another time.